Birthday Parties for Twins

 - Make sure the invitation reflects the party is for twins (hint: this means more than just having two names on the invite).
 Extra points for a double-sided invitation.

-- On party day, have a helper get the kids ready so you can attend to last minute party details.
+- On party day, have a helper like grandma get the kids ready so you can attend to last minute party details.

 - One nice party favor from both twins will get the job done.